 - Identified patients in need of urgent medical assistance to treat life-threatening vascular conditions

 Patients participating in the screening program obtained improved health outcomes, particularly for those that needed immediate acute treatment for life-threatening complications.
 Participating general practitioners were also positive and provided feedback on the clinic and project, noting “the support it provides to the medical community”.

-A form of CSU’s all-in-one health screening is now being incorporated into health service provisions by the Medical School of Western Sydney University.
-Additionally, a similar program to the CSU-developed eye screening tool is used by the National Health Services in Scotland.
+A form of Charles Sturt University’s all-in-one health screening is now being incorporated into health service provisions by the Medical School of Western Sydney University.
+Additionally, a similar program to the Charles Sturt University - developed eye screening tool is used by the National Health Services in Scotland.

 Charles Sturt University

 Herbert Jelinek's research is in diabetes and diabetic complications focusing on strategies for automated identification of cognitive, cardiac, peripheral vascular and retinal complications using biosignal and image processing.
 He has established a one stop screening unit for diabetes and cardiovascular disease at Charles Sturt University, Albury.